 - The queue should be scheduled at the highest appropriate strict scheduling priority.
 If the queue is not scheduled at a high enough priority, scheduling from the queue may momentarily stall.
 The scope of this issue is limited since the ingress port bandwidth is less than the available scheduling bandwidth to the ingress forwarding plane. - Ensure that the policing queue is not stalled by the queue groups configured aggregate rate limit.
 If the queue is not the highest scheduling priority, the sum of the allowed scheduling for the queues with higher scheduling priority may cause the queue groups PIR to be exceeded and thus scheduling for the policing queue will stall.
 If the queue is at a high enough priority, lower priority queues will only be allowed to consume the group PIR while the higher priority queues are inactive (empty).
-In the event that lower priority queues will have first access to ingress scheduling once the group PIR decrements below the threshold.
+In the event that lower priority queues cause the PIR to suspend scheduling for the queue group, higher priority queues will have first access to ingress scheduling once the group PIR decrements below the threshold.

-• Care should also be taken with ingress secondary shapers.
+Care should also be taken with ingress secondary shapers.
 If the queue is assigned to an ingress secondary shaper, the queue may be stalled when the aggregate rate of the queues associated with the shaper exceeds the shapers PIR.